5 Segmentation

 demo_data$age[is.na(demo_data$age)] <- mA

-Using averages is interesting because if you looked at the entire data set, you would find that very few know individuals are the average age.
+using averages is interesting because if you looked at the entire data set you would find that very few know individuals are the average age.
 This is a known issue when designing everything from airplane cockpits to gloves.
 We could also simulate the distribution and randomly assign values from that distribution.
 However, that technique also has issues.
 Once again, just be aware of what you are doing and think critically about it.
-If you can reasonably justify an approach, it is good enough.
+If you can reasonably justify an approach, it is probably good enough.

 #-----------------------------------------------------------------